SolarNetwork/solarnode-os-images/debian/ebox/README.md

 # Network setup

 The OS will attempt to get a network connection using the built-in ethernet device, and use DHCP to obtain an IP address, using the hostname **solarnode**.
 Once the computer has fully booted after turning it on (this can take several minutes) check your DHCP server to find what IP address was allocated.

 ## WiFi setup

-You can run `dpkg-reconfigure sn-wifi` to configure the WiFi connection settings, which will prompt you for the WiFi network details.
+You can install the `sn-wifi` package to easily configure WiFi.
+Once installed you can run `dpkg-reconfigure sn-wifi` to reconfigure the WiFi connection settings, which will prompt you for the WiFi network details.
 You can also create a `/boot/wpa_supplicant.conf` file _before booting up the Pi_ with content like the following, using a plain-text password: